 Travelling alone I personally opted for one of the rooms with just two beds, but completely lucked out in the fact that no one else turned up so I ended up with a room all to myself anyway!

 The rooms themselves are minimalist and functional, everything just feels brand new and fresh but still maintain a warm, welcoming feel.
-All rooms have all the amenities you could need too, from en suite bathrooms and fast wifi to aircon and even a good sized fridge in the room, which is an amenity that many boutique of low budget hotels don’t even have!
+All rooms have all the amenities you could need too, from en suite bathrooms and fast wifi to aircon and even a good sized fridge in the room, which is an extremely welcome amenity that many boutique or low budget hotels don’t even have!

 The rooms are cleaned daily, and are spotless!
 I am a little OCD when it comes to cleanliness and the staff here really do work to a high standard, which is high praise coming from me!